How DRILLS (iOS) Works?

 This step is not a formality.
 Different laser cartridges and training devices emit light in different ways.
 By identifying the laser you are using, LaserHIT adjusts its detection behavior to ensure consistent hit recognition and accurate measurement.

-Think of this moment as telling LaserHIT how to listen before it starts measuring.
-Once that reference is set, the system can evaluate every shot with the precision the drill requires.
+Think of this step as telling LaserHIT how to listen before it starts measuring.
+Once this reference is set, the system can evaluate every shot with the level of precision the drill requires.

 LaserHIT Firing Range Setup with available custom options